yangchen2/Igor_bowtie2_test/README.md

 ## Benchmarking Strategy

 This will be evaluated using real metagenomic data, focusing on the alignment behavior and resulting downstream analyses.
 To establish a controlled baseline, we selected a monoculture dataset containing only _Staphylococcus aureus_ (_S. aureus_) published in the [Zebra paper](https://www.sciencedirect.com/org/science/article/pii/S2379507722003592).
 This mock community dataset provides a reliable ground truth for assessing alignment accuracy, sensitivity, specificity, and downstream taxonomic profiling.
 The raw data was downloaded from [QIITA study 11919](https://qiita.ucsd.edu/study/description/11919), and only the _S. aureus_ monoculture samples will be used.
+We will use the same [NCBI _S. aureus_ genome](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA263760/) as in the Zebra paper as the single reference genome.

 We will conduct the following alignments: